ucsb-csw8/w22/ref/goals.md

     - using print statements to localize program bugs
 * Use an IDE to write and execute code.
 * Write code that other people can read and understand.
+* Explore the relevance of programming through real-world examples.